 - Library Center: Lola at the Library & Chicka Chicka Boom Boom (introduce magnet letters)

-Instead of open centers the first few weeks, I spend time during center time introducing each center in more detail.
-So I take the whole class (my new class only has 10 kids) and we sit on the floor or at the table in the center.
+Instead of open centers the first few weeks, I spend time during center time to introduce each center in detail.
+I do this with the whole class (my new class only has 10 kids) and we sit on the floor or at the table in the center.

 I introduce the center name, color, and symbol.
 We talk about the materials in the center, how to use them, who we could pretend to be, and how to clean up.
-Then the students played in that center for about 20 minutes or so.
-Then we go to another center and we do the same time.
+Then the students play in that center for about 20 minutes or so.
+After that, we go to another center and do the same time.

-After I have introduced each center once, the second time we go to the center as a class we review it.
+Once I have introduced each center once, the second time we go to the center as a class we review it.
 It takes about 5 minutes and then students play in that center for 25 minutes or so.
-Then we go to another center, review it, and play in that center.
+Next, we go to another center, review it, and play in that center.

 What happens when all the clips for one center are gone?
 The students have to pick another center to go to.
-Yes some do get upset.
-I think it’s an important skill to learn that sometimes you can’t get what you want every time so making a second choice is ok.
+Yes, some do get upset.
+I think it’s an important skill to learn that sometimes you don’t get what you want and making a second choice is ok.

 My goal is for students to play in the same center for the whole center time by the end of the year.
 Now that doesn’t mean they play the same game or activity.
 They may explore rocks, play in the sensory table, and play a math game in the discovery center.